England Football Online

 team changes:

-The original named line-up included English McConnell (Sunderland AFC, England) and Charlie O'Hagan (Aberdeen FC, Scotland), who were needed by their respective clubs.
-Right-back Bill McCracken (Newcastle United FC, England) was demanding a £10 match fee to represent his country (the same as what the England players were receiving).
-The IFA refused and McCracken was dropped.
+The original named line-up included English McConnell (Sunderland AFC, England) and Charlie O'Hagan (Aberdeen FC, Scotland), the captain, who were needed by their respective clubs.
+The initial chosen right-back, Bill McCracken (Newcastle United FC, England), was demanding a £10 match fee to represent his country (the same as what the England players were receiving).
+The IFA refused and McCracken was dropped, although he was still in attendance.

 McCracken was subsequently banned from playing for Ireland (until 1920), while soon after the IFA passed a motion to cap payments to professionals to £4.